ciml-org/ciml-summer-institute-2022/2.5_gpu_computing_hardware_architecture_and_software_infrastructure/README.md

 srun-gpu-shared
 ```

-Once we are on a GPU node, we load the `gpu` module to gain access to the GPU software stack:
+Once we are on a GPU node, we load the `gpu` module to gain access to the GPU software stack.
+We will also load the `nvhpc` module, which provides the NVIDIA HPC SDK:
 ```
 module load gpu
+module load nvhpc
 module list
 ```
 You should see following output